Many people believe that the spouse who plans before a divorce gains an upper hand. Sometimes.

 - expense account statements

-Obtaining digital copies of such papers and storing this in a secure place may be helpful if the marriage is on the rocks.
+Obtaining digital copies of such papers and storing these in a secure place helps if the marriage is on the rocks.

 Reducing Income

-If the spouse is in business for himself or herself or can control his income (for example, commissions), divorce planning may include a purposeful income reduction.
-Yet if this is demonstrated (as stated above) one risks losing credibility and the results can backfire.
+If the spouse is in business for himself or herself or can control his income (for example, commissions), divorce planning often includes a purposeful income reduction.
+Family lawyers refer to this as SIDS or RAIDS (sudden income deficiency syndrome or income deficiency that is recently acquired).
+Yet if this is demonstrated (as stated above) one risks losing credibility and can backfire.

 Hiding Income

-Sometimes the owner of a business or professional practice will try to hide income.
+Sometimes the owner of a business or professional practice tries to hide income or submits income tax returns that understate his or her income.
 Ethical divorce lawyers will have no part of improper divorce planning.

 Hiding Property

-Properties owned by the spouse may be transferred to others—usually relatives, sometimes close friends—or new assets will be acquired in someone else’s name.
-This is done at an one’s peril.
-The result can be a lawsuit under the Uniform Fraudulent Transfer Act or a claim for dissipation.
+Properties owned by the spouse may be transferred to others—usually relatives such as a mother or a sister.
+Sometimes assets are transferred to close friends.
+This is done at one’s peril.
+Depending on the timing of the transfer, it can be attacked under through a lawsuit under the Uniform Fraudulent Transfer Act or a dissipation claim.

-Sometimes cash deposits are made in a custodial or trust account in the name of a child.
-In other cases large 529 plans are established.
-If this is within the normal pattern of the behavior during the marriage, it is proper.
-Otherwise, an individual lose credibility by removing significant assets from the marital estate.
+Sometimes, shortly before the divorce cash deposits are made in a custodial or trust account in the child’s name.
+In other cases, large 529 plans are established.
+If this is normal behavior during the marriage, it’s proper.
+Otherwise, an individual loses credibility by removing significant assets from the marital estate.
 Doing so may be a dissipation of marital property.
 (See our Dissipation Q&A).

 Order of Protection